-Pellet grills are a type of grill and smoker that have exploded in popularity over the past few years, and for good reason.
-These do it all cookers are easy to operate, relatively affordable, and most importantly – they will cook some delicious food.
+Pellet grills are a type of smoker grills that have exploded in popularity over the past few years, and for good reason.
+These do-it-all cookers are easy to operate, relatively affordable, and most importantly – they will cook some delicious food.
 They make the perfect pellet grill turkey.

 It shouldn’t surprise you when I share that pellet grills are one of the absolute cookers to smoke a turkey.
 Do it right and the flavor will come out perfectly, the bird tender, and the meat will have the perfect amount of smokey taste in every bite.

 Maybe it’s Thanksgiving and you’re trying to make sure you deliver the goods to family and friends.
 Or maybe turkey just sounded like a great addition to your weekend BBQ spread.
 Either way, we’ve got you covered.

 In this article, we’ve created a complete guide to pellet grill turkey.
 We’ll share our recipe along with some pellet grill knowledge and tips to help you get the absolute most out of your turkey.